a close up of a computer screen with a triangle pattern

 13. United Kingdom

-VAs in the UK are known for their exceptional customer service and communication skills.
-They also have a strong understanding of the European market, which can be particularly beneficial for US companies looking to expand their reach across the Atlantic.
+VAs also have a strong understanding of the European market, which can be particularly beneficial for US companies looking to expand their reach across the Atlantic.

-The UK maximizes English proficiency and European market expertise but offers limited cost savings and moderate time zone differences—best for companies prioritizing communication quality and European business knowledge over budget optimization.
+The UK maximizes English proficiency and European market expertise but offers limited cost savings and moderate time zone differences.
+It’s best for companies prioritizing communication quality and European business knowledge over budget optimization.

 14. Ukraine

-Ukraine is another excellent option for hiring VAs, providing a combination of skilled professionals and cost-effective rates.
+Ukraine is another excellent option for hiring VAs, providing a combination of skilled professionals and cost-effective rates that can pay off even as the country goes through challenges of its own.

 15. Singapore

 As a hub for educated, digitally proficient professionals, Singapore stands out as a top location for hiring VAs.
-The country’s remote workers are proficient in English and Mandarin, making it ideal for organizations needing bilingual support in these languages.
+The country's remote workers are proficient in English and Mandarin and can understand corporate environments and Asia‑Pacific markets.

 Although costs for VAs in Singapore may be higher than those in other countries on this list, there is still potential for labor cost savings compared with hiring in the US.

-Choosing Singapore means prioritizing English proficiency and professional business experience over cost savings, with premium pricing and significant time zone differences—ideal for companies needing Asia-Pacific market expertise and bilingual English/Mandarin capabilities.
+Choosing Singapore means prioritizing English proficiency and professional business experience over cost savings, with premium pricing and significant time zone differences.
+Companies needing Asia-Pacific market expertise and bilingual English/Mandarin capabilities will be the best fit.

 How to Hire International Virtual Assistants